The eval framework that drives every quant we ship.

 Everything in this post runs from the CLI.
 No special setup beyond pip install mlx-optiq:

-# Tier 1: fast smoketest (KL + GSM8K-50) optiq eval mlx-community/Qwen3.5-9B-OptiQ-4bit --task smoketest # Tier 2: full headline (MMLU + GSM8K + IFEval + BFCL + HumanEval + Score) optiq eval mlx-community/Qwen3.5-9B-OptiQ-4bit --task all --score # Single tasks if you only need one number optiq eval mlx-community/Qwen3.5-9B-OptiQ-4bit --task bfcl optiq eval mlx-community/Qwen3.5-9B-OptiQ-4bit --task humaneval # Custom reference for KL (skip auto-resolver) optiq eval ./my-quant --task kl --reference-model Qwen/Qwen3.5-9B --reference-mode bf16
+# Fast smoketest (KL + GSM8K-50) optiq eval mlx-community/Qwen3.5-9B-OptiQ-4bit --task smoketest # Full benchmarks (MMLU + GSM8K + IFEval + BFCL + HumanEval + HashHop + Score) optiq eval mlx-community/Qwen3.5-9B-OptiQ-4bit --task all --score # Single tasks if you only need one number optiq eval mlx-community/Qwen3.5-9B-OptiQ-4bit --task bfcl optiq eval mlx-community/Qwen3.5-9B-OptiQ-4bit --task humaneval optiq eval mlx-community/Qwen3.5-9B-OptiQ-4bit --task hashhop # Custom reference for KL (skip auto-resolver) optiq eval ./my-quant --task kl --reference-model Qwen/Qwen3.5-9B --reference-mode bf16

 Every task above is callable on its own.
 Pick the one you need with optiq eval --task <name>.